Simple Landscaping Ideas for Front Yards

-The first thing to do when planning a new front yard is to recognize your bias.
-The satisfaction of returning home and that you see your front yard from inside the house can skew your feelings about how your yard looks to the public.
-For a more honest assessment, walk down the street, then turn back.
-Do the same from the other direction.
-Also, get in your car and approach your house slowly from each direction.
+When planning a new front yard, the first thing to do is recognize your bias.
+The satisfaction of returning home and seeing your front yard from inside can skew your feelings about how it looks to the public.
+For a clearer view, walk down the street, then walk back.
+Then, do the same in the other direction.
+You can also approach your house slowly from each way in your car.

 Does your house blend with those nearby?
 Is it appealing?
 Distinctive?
 Does it sit well on the site or look out of place?
 Does it need stronger horizontal or vertical lines?
 Does it nestle among the trees?
 List all its virtues and shortcomings.